filippavlik/PFS-delegation-system/README.md

  - system for administration the delegations for the Prague Football Association [PFS ](https://www.fotbalpraha.cz/)

+- the goal of this bachelor thesis is to design and implement web application

 ## Description
 > PFS delegates **+-350** matches a week throughout the whole Prague, it is difficult to delegate and coordinate all **250** possible active referees (absences, locations, level,vetoes)